Decorated cluster lattices: a natural framework for classical spin liquids and flat bands: Introduction

-In this work we focus not on the resulting physics, but on how to \emph{construct} such systems geometrically.
-We begin by defining the class of cluster Hamiltonians and by introducing a set of compact indicators that quickly assess a cluster system’s ability to host a classical spin liquid.
-We then illustrate these indicators across a broad set of examples.
-Building on these ingredients, we design a simple and highly tunable recipe that upgrades a standard parent lattice into a cluster lattice via bond and/or vertex decoration, promoting edges and/or sites to clusters.
-This framework applies in both two and three dimensions.
+The primary focus of the present work is to present how such cluster systems can be \emph{constructed} in a systematic and geometric manner, with the aim to enlarge the catalog of cluster systems.
+We begin by defining the general class of cluster Hamiltonians and by introducing a set of compact criteria that allow one to rapidly assess whether a given construction is likely to host a classical spin liquid.
+These indicators are then illustrated across a broad collection of explicit examples.
+Building on these ingredients, we propose a simple and highly tunable construction scheme that upgrades a standard parent lattice into a cluster lattice through bond and/or vertex decoration, effectively promoting edges and/or sites to clusters.
+This framework applies equally well in two and three dimensions and naturally generates a large variety of cluster systems.
+Their basic properties can be efficiently analyzed within the large-$\mathcal{N}$ approximation \cite{Henley2005, Garanin_LargeN, Canals_2001_LargeN, Garanin_SCGA}, providing rapid access to their low-temperature structure factors and approximate band structures.